acheong08/obi-sync/README.md

 # Obsidian Sync

 > [!WARNING]
 > This is an experimental proof of concept.
 It was written hastily without knowledge of the real internal mechanisms.
-Expect a thousand bugs and inefficiencies
+Expect a thousand bugs and inefficiencies.
+This is an incomplete reproduction of the server.
+Many features aren't supported yet.
+I'm not responsible for any data loss or corruption.
+Use at your own risk.

 > [!NOTE]
 > If you have the time and energy, feel free to help out with PRs or suggestions.